iconic-publishing/Slim3-Skeleton/README.md

-# A skeleton starter structure for Slim 3 with Twig views
+# A skeleton starter structure for Slim 3 with Twig views# _Skeleton_Slim3